 All Schizophrenia Types Can Be Problematic

 Thankfully, schizophrenia is a condition that can be treated, and you can learn to cope with schizophrenia much better when you have professional help.
 The first thing that needs to be done is to get diagnosed by a doctor, and you’ll want to be as honest about your symptoms as possible.
-You might feel an extreme sense of anxiety due to the paranoia you are experiencing, but it’s imperative to make a doctor’s appointment to go over things.
-Some people take anxiety tests and determine that they need help because of the information that they find.
+You might feel extreme anxiety due to the paranoia you are experiencing, but it’s imperative to make a doctor’s appointment to go over things.
+Some people take anxiety tests and determine they need help because of the information they find.